-\begin{description} \item[MuJava] is a well-known mutation testing frameworks for Java \cite{Ma.2005} and has many operators from a variety of classes.
-The main focus of MuJava lies on mutation operators for object-oriented programming and the extensibility with more mutations. \item[Major] is another mutation testing framework with a strong focus on extensibility and customizability.
-Instead of applying the mutations on a source code level, Major can integrate itself into the compiled byte code at compilation time~\cite{major}.
-One big difference between Major and other mutation testing frameworks is the ability to define and configure mutations through the domain specific language Mml \cite{majordocumentation}.
-However, Major does not provide a guidance regarding a subsets of suitable mutation operators that are recommended for practical use. \item[Pitest] (or PIT) was originally intended to extend JUnit tests to allow them to be run in parallel.
-After that problem was solved, the authors decided to use their enhancement to apply mutations during the test execution and, thereby, developed their project to a fully functional mutation testing framework \cite{pitFAQ}.
-Due the easy integration into the build process, Pitest is one of the drivers of the practical relevance of mutation testing, highlighted by frequent mentions in developer forums and blogs.
-Pitest has four sets of mutation operators, with a default set of eleven operators \cite{pitoperators}. \end{description} We also evaluated other Java mutation testing frameworks (e.g., Javalance~\cite{Schuler.2009}, Jumple~\cite{ReelTwo.15.05.2015}, and Jester~\cite{IvanMoore.2001}) but discarded them as options because they are no longer actively developed.
+\begin{description} \item[MuJava] is a well-known mutation testing frameworks for Java \citep{Ma.2005} and has many operators from a variety of classes.
+The main focus of MuJava lies on mutation operators for object-oriented programming and the extensibility with more mutations.
+However, MuJava also provides a set of method-level operators.
+These operators are, in principle, similar to the operators of other frameworks, in the sense that they modify or delete the existing arithmetic operations or logical statements. \item[Major] is another mutation testing framework with a strong focus on extensibility and customizability.
+Instead of applying the mutations on a source code level, Major can integrate itself into the compiled byte code at compilation time~\citep{major}.
+One big difference between Major and other mutation testing frameworks is the ability to define and configure mutations through the domain specific language Mml \citep{majordocumentation}.
+However, Major does not provide a guidance regarding a subset of suitable mutation operators that are recommended for practical use.
+Due to the exponential nature of our approach, it is vital that we have a reasonably small set of mutations.
+While we could determine a subset from Major on our own, we rather want to re-use an existing set of mutations without selections on our part that could lead to problems with the reliability of our research. \item[Pitest] (or PIT) was originally intended to extend JUnit tests to allow them to be run in parallel.
+After that problem was solved, the authors decided to use their enhancement to apply mutations during the test execution and, thereby, developed their project to a fully functional mutation testing framework \citep{pitFAQ}.
+Due to the easy integration into the build process, Pitest is one of the drivers of the practical relevance of mutation testing, highlighted by frequent mentions in developer forums and blogs.
+Pitest has four sets of mutation operators, with a default set of eleven operators \citep{pitoperators}. \end{description} We also evaluated other Java mutation testing frameworks (e.g., Javalance \citep{Schuler.2009}, Jumple \citep{ReelTwo.15.05.2015}, and Jester \citep{IvanMoore.2001}) but discarded them as options because they are no longer actively developed.